TristramShandy/clti/README.md

 input:

-    5                       # if only a number is given, it defaults to minutes 15s                     # the number and its don't have to be separated by whitespace 2 minutes and 8 seconds # fill words are allowed
+    5                       # if only a number is given, it defaults to minutes 15s                     # the number and its unit don't have to be separated by whitespace 2 minutes and 8 seconds # fill words are allowed
     2 wks 1 day 1 hr        # more time units for longer timers